 What about all the children who struggle to process information, reading with ease and fluency?

-What’s on earth is going on here?
+What is going on here?

 Music teachers want children to enjoy making music and to have fun producing sounds on their instruments and they hope that in time, reading notation will gradually become familiar and easier to read.
 Until that point, music teachers add extra information to remind the child of the letter names of the notes.
-In the same vein, music teachers often add numbers representing the finger patterns, to remind the child how to produce sounds on the instrument.
+In the same vein, they often add numbers representing the finger patterns, to remind the child how to produce sounds on the instrument.

 What could teachers do differently to support children who do not process information with ease and fluency?

 Group learning in a structured programme supports the development of fluency, because the children are nurtured by the ethos of working together.
-Teamwork in combination with rhythm is an effective way to build fluency in reading, and acts as a catalyst for progress.
+Teamwork in combination with rhythm is an effective way to build fluency in reading, and acts as a catalyst for accelerated progress.

 Do you have any feedback on this blog post?
 Email or tweet us.